-ACM data set: The ACM data set was downloaded from ACM digital library in June 2010.
-The ACM data set comes from 14 representative computer science conferences: KDD, SIGMOD, WWW, SIGIR, CIKM, SODA, STOC, SOSP, SPAA, SIGCOMM, MobiCOMM, ICML, COLT, and VLDB.
-These conferences include 196 corresponding venue proceedings.
-The data set has 12K papers, 17K authors, and 1.8K author affiliations.
-After removing stop words in the paper titles and abstracts, we get 1.5K terms that appear in more than 1 percent of the papers.
+ACM dataset: The ACM dataset was downloaded from ACM digital library3 in June 2010.
+The ACM dataset comes from 14 representative computer science conferences: KDD, SIGMOD, WWW, SIGIR, CIKM, SODA, STOC, SOSP, SPAA, SIGCOMM, MobiCOMM, ICML, COLT, and VLDB.
+These conferences include 196 corresponding venue proceedings (e.g., KDD conference includes 12 proceedings, such as KDD'10, KDD'09, etc).
+The dataset has 12K papers, 17K authors, and 1.8K author affiliations.
+After removing stop words in the paper titles and abstracts, we get 1.5K terms that appear in more than 1% of the papers.
 The network also includes 73 subjects of these papers in ACM category.
-The network schema of ACM data set is shown in Fig. 2a.
-Furthermore, we label the data with the ACM category (i.e., subjects) information.
-That is, with three major subjects (i.e., H.3, H.2, and C.2), we label seven conferences, 6,772 authors, and 4,526 papers.
+The network schema of ACM dataset is shown in Fig. 2(a).

-DBLP data set [25]: The DBLP data set is a sub-network collected from DBLP website involving major conferences in four research areas: database, data mining, information retrieval and artificial intelligence, which naturally form four classes.
-The data set contains 14K papers, 20 conferences, 14K authors and 8.9K terms, with a total number of 17K links.
-In the data set, 4,057 authors, all 20 conferences and 100 papers are labeled with one of the four research areas.
-The network schema is shown in Fig. 2b.
+DBLP dataset [27]: The DBLP dataset is a sub-network collected from DBLP website4 involving major conferences in four research areas: database, data mining, information retrieval and artificial intelligence, which naturally form four classes.
+The dataset contains 14K papers, 20 conferences, 14K authors and 8.9K terms, with a total number of 17K links.
+In the dataset,